Skip to main content

 Our Testing Experience

-I signed up for Spin Pals in late 2024, not long after it launched.
+CasinoRankr has not opened a Spin Pals account, so this review does not report a tested signup experience.
 I was curious about the new sweepstakes sites popping up and the claim of a huge game library caught my eye.
 My first impression was positive.
 The sign-up was instant, and the 30,000 GC + 3 SC welcome bonus hit my account right after email verification.

 I didn't make a purchase initially, I just played with the Gold Coins to get a feel for the games.
 I noticed the game count was legit.
 Scrolling through the lobby took a while.
-I played a bunch of different slots from various providers.
+CasinoRankr has not played these slots, so this review does not report a tested gameplay outcome.
 The gameplay was smooth on both desktop and the iOS app I downloaded.
-My first redemption came a few weeks later.

 Purchase Walkthrough